avocadoboi/avo/README.md

   }

   // Other event listeners that you can override in your GUI are: handleMouseUp, handleDoubleClick,
-  // handleMouseMove, handleMouseScroll, handleMouseEnter, handleMouseLeave, handleCharacterInput,
+  // handleMouseMove, handleMouseScroll, handleMouseEnter, handleMouseLeave, handleMouseBackgroundEnter,
-  // handleKeyboardKeyDown and handleKeyboardKeyUp - as well as the global versions of mouse events.
+  // handleMouseBackgroundLeave, handleCharacterInput, handleKeyboardKeyDown and handleKeyboardKeyUp -
+  // as well as the global versions of mouse events.
+Mouse events and keyboard events are explained more
-  // Mouse events and keyboard events are explained more later in this readme.
+  // later in this readme.

   //------------------------------